 - Mentored students in how to approach their final essays and provided individual tutorial feedback on written work

-- Designed and taught eight one-to-one tutorials on playwriting to visiting American undergraduate student, which combined practical writing exercises with study and discussion of contemporary plays, and a field-trip to the theatre.
+- Designed and taught eight one-to-one tutorials on playwriting to three visiting American undergraduate students, which combined practical writing exercises with study and discussion of contemporary plays, and a field-trip to the theatre.

-- Student wrote and redrafted a one-act play during the course under my guidance.
+- Students wrote and redrafted a one-act play during the course under my guidance.

 Tutor, ‘Seeing Differently: Feminist Approaches to Theatre’, November 2017- April 2018, The Brilliant Club